fpgadeveloper/ethernet-fmc-network-tap/README.md

    ```
    Valid targets are:
    `zedboard`,`zcu102_hpc0`.
 4. Launch the Vitis GUI.
-When asked to select the workspace path, select the `Vitis` directory of the
+When asked to select the workspace path, select the `Vitis/<target>_workspace` directory.
-   project repository.
 5. Power up your hardware platform and ensure that the JTAG is connected properly.
 6. In the Vitis Explorer panel, double-click on the System project that you want to run -
    this will reveal the application contained in the project.
 The System project will have
    the postfix "_system".
-7. Now right click on the application (it should have the postfix "_echo_server") then navigate the
+7. Now right click on the application "echo_server" then navigate the
    drop down menu to **Run As->Launch on Hardware (Single Application Debug (GDB)).**.